Constructional Difficulty: Quite Hard. Large number of parts and calibration required.

 Slave synchronisation is easily obtained by inserting a falling sawtooth waveform into the SYNC input.
 This input is level sensitive to allow different strengths of synchronisation.
 A front panel pot is provided to control the depth of the effect.

 The pulse waveform can be modulated in two ways.
-You can have either 'centred' or 'edge' modulation styles.
-The former will modulate both edges of the pulse output.
-The latter modulates only one edge.
-This can have a profound effect on audio rate PWM.
-The selection is implemented by a simple switch on the front panel.
+You can have either 'centred' or 'edge' modulation styles selected by a front panel switch.
+The former will allow modulation of both edges of the pulse output, while the latter modulates only one edge.
+There is a useful and interesting difference between the two settings when used with a rapidly changing modulation signal like that from a fast LFO or an audio rate VCO.

 Power (+/-15V) is provided to the board either by our standard Oakley 4-way header or Synthesizers.com header.
 Current consumption is approximately 35mA per rail.